What is Farydak and how is it used?

 Dose Modifications For Use In Hepatic Impairment

 Reduce the starting dose of FARYDAK to 15 mg in patients with mild hepatic impairment and 10 mg in patients with moderate hepatic impairment.
 Avoid use in patients with severe hepatic impairment.
-Monitor patients frequently for adverse events and adjust dose as needed for toxicity [see Administration and Monitoring Instructions, WARNINGS AND PRECAUTIONS, Hepatic Impairment, CLINICAL PHARMACOLOGY].
+Monitor patients frequently for adverse events and adjust dose as needed for toxicity [see DOSING AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, Hepatic Impairment, CLINICAL PHARMACOLOGY].

 Dose Modifications For Use With Strong CYP3A Inhibitors